-Vanpayar curry recipe Kerala style (red cowpeas curry recipe or red chori curry recipe South Indian style) with coconut gravy also known as vanpayar ozhichu curry for rice, chapathi or dosa is easy to prepare and delicious as a vegetarian/vegan side dish for lunch or dinner.
+Vanpayar curry recipe Kerala style (red cowpeas curry recipe or red chori curry recipe South Indian style) with coconut gravy also known as vanpayar ozhichu curry for rice, chapathi or dosa is easy to prepare and its very delicious as a vegetarian/vegan side dish for lunch or dinner.

-This curry made using red cowpeas, coconut and spices is delicious, very easy to make and healthy too, it is a South Indian Kerala dish which is commonly enjoyed with rice or rice soup known as kanji (ghanji).
+This curry made using red cowpeas, coconut and spices is delicious, very easy to make and healthy too.
+It is a South Indian Kerala dish which is commonly enjoyed with rice or rice soup known as kanji (ghanji).

 What Is Vanpayar?